SDK Guide

 print(f"{ds['name']}: {ds['case_count']} cases")

-# Get a specific dataset by name or ID
+# Retrieve only dataset-level metadata for a specific dataset by name or ID

 dataset_info = client.get_dataset('qa-golden-set', include_cases=False)